-Single Parent or Guardian Household
+Single Income Household

 About 15% of ALICE households are headed by a single adult.
 The GRIT demonstration wants to look at parent or guardian household income earners 18 years or older, with children in their care.

 Age of Children

 Children living in the home up to age 17, children with disabilities up to age 21.